Back to home page click here

 - A wider franchise - At present, every citizen over 18 can vote but it has been suggested that the voting age should be lowered to 16.
 In the current Coalition Government, the Liberal Democrats support such an extension to the franchise but the Conservatives oppose it.
-Meanwhile the Scottish Nationalist Government proposes to allow 16 and 17 year olds to vote in the planned referendum on Scottish independence to be held in 2014.
+Meanwhile the Scottish Nationalist Government allowed 16 and 17 year olds to vote in the 2014 referendum on Scottish independence.

 - A wider process for selecting Parliamentary candidates - Today candidates are selected by meetings of members of the political party that the candidate will represent in a future election, but it has been proposed that the process could be opened up to anyone in the relevant constituency who has declared themselves a supporter of that party, a process something like the primaries in the United States.